 - Recycle!
 Place a recycling bin near or under your desk for paper waste.

-- Bring your lunch and utensils to cut down on all that packaging and to save a drive to a restaurant.
+- Bring your lunch and utensils to minimize packaging and avoid a drive to a restaurant.

 - BYOM.
 Instead of grabbing the disposable cup, bring a reusable mug or thermos for your coffee.